Repair help

 2.1.
 Broken or missing shear pins

-A shear pin is a safety component designed to break when the auger encounters a hard obstruction.
+A snow blower shear pin is a safety component designed to break when the auger encounters a hard obstruction.
 This prevents damage to the gearbox and auger shaft.
 If the shear pin breaks or falls out, the auger will stop spinning even though the engine continues to run normally.

-To repair this issue, turn off the machine completely and disconnect the spark plug (for gas-powered models) or unplug the power cord (for electric models) to ensure safety.
+How to fix: To repair this issue, turn off the machine completely and disconnect the spark plug (for gas-powered models) or unplug the power cord (for electric models) to ensure safety.
 Then inspect each section of the auger to check whether any shear pins are broken or missing.

 If the shear pin breaks or falls out, the auger will stop spinning (Source: AZParts)